Key takeaways

 Even your most engaged residents won’t want to read a long, winding explanation of your property.
 They’ve already chosen to live there, after all.
 Stick to a handful of easily digestible categories and address each with short, informative bursts of information.

-If the newsletter can quickly be read in the elevator or while a tenant walks to their front door, more residents will be likely to pick up a copy.
+If the newsletter can be read quickly in the elevator or while a tenant walks to their front door, more residents will likely pick up a copy.

 3. Make your newsletter appealing